Tyson Gay and Asafa Powell: Olympic sprinters fail drug tests

 He has run 9.88 seconds this year for the 100m, but failed to make the Jamaican team for next month's World Championships.

-"I want to be clear in saying to my family, friends and, most of all, my fans worldwide that I have never knowingly or wilfully taken any supplements or substances that break any rules," Powell said in
+"I want to be clear in saying to my family, friends and, most of all, my fans worldwide that I have never knowingly or wilfully taken any supplements or substances that break any rules," Powell said in a statement.

 "I am not now - nor have I ever been - a cheat."